Snomio/Documentation/docs/index.md

 This website and all the code runs on [Github](https://www.github.com): the largest developers community

-You can also find a list of awesome ready-to-use integrations, if you have an application to sumbit please submit us a request.
+You can also find a list of awesome ready-to-use integrations, if you have an application to summit please submit us a request.

 ### Showcase